Household Support Fund

 Royal Borough of Windsor & Maidenhead: £1,036,165

-Why do some people get money allocated to them and others don’t?
+Why did some people get money allocated to them and others don’t?

 Reading Borough Council wants to support families with children who may be struggling with the rising cost of living.
 Therefore, we are issuing vouchers directly to families who qualify for pupil premium/free school meals and care leavers.